 There are different Flashloader packages for different MCU platforms and they cannot be used interchangeably.
 Make sure to download the correct Flashloader package for the specific MCU platform.
+For the download sites, see Obtain Flashloader packages.

-2.2.
-Flashloader package
+2.2 Flashloader package